 The guidance we provide as to our expected revenue is only an estimate of what we believe is realizable at the time we give such guidance.
 It is difficult to predict our revenue and our actual results may vary materially from our guidance.
-The effect on our business of the COVID-19 pandemic is difficult to forecast.
 In addition, the rate of physician adoption of Korlym and the actions of government and private payers is uncertain.
 We may experience competition from generic versions of Korlym, which our public revenue guidance does not anticipate.
 We may not meet our financial guidance or other investor expectations for other reasons, including those arising from the risks and uncertainties described in this report and in our other public filings and public statements.
 Research analysts publish estimates of our future revenue and earnings based on their own analysis.
 The revenue guidance we provide may be one factor they consider when determining their estimates.